Applied Research Grant Program

 Technology Development Program (TDP)

 The Technology Development Program (TDP) provides royalty financing for qualified science and technology projects with a potential for economic and employment growth in the state of Arkansas.
 The goal of the Technology Development Program is to assist in developing and commercializing new technology-based products and processes.
 This means that applications for award must have a well-defined project plan showing progression from idea, to prototype, to production.
-The total maximum award for the development of a given technology is $100,000 with a royalty rate of 0%-5% and an end date of 10 years, after which any and all remaining debt is forgiven and the TDP investment becomes a grant.
+The total maximum award for the development of a given technology is $100,000 with a royalty rate of 0%-5% and an end date of 10 years.

 This program is a direct investment by the state to help develop or validate a technology for commercialization.
 The TDP program is flexible, and it has been used it to bridge funding gaps in SBIR Phase I and II grants, to create prototypes, to develop commercial applications for new technology, or to pay for the validation of university technology.
 Because this program is meant to cover gaps in funding, the Technology Development Program cannot be awarded to projects that are eligible for other programs.